Configure workflow steps

 Use real-time workflows when a business process requires someone to immediately see the results of the process or if you want the ability to cancel an operation.
 For example, you may want to set certain default values for a record the first time it’s saved, or you want to make sure that some records are not deleted.

 You can change a real-time workflow into a background workflow by choosing Convert to a background workflow on the toolbar.

 You can change a background workflow into a real-time workflow by choosing Convert to a real-time workflow on the toolbar.
 If the background workflow uses a wait conditions it will become invalid and you won’t be able to activate it until you remove the wait condition.

 Initiating real-time workflows before or after status changes

 When you configure Options for Automatic Processes for real-time workflows, the Start When options for the status changes event let you select After or Before for when status changes.
 The default option is After.

 When you select Before you are saying that you want the logic in the workflow to be applied before data changing the status is saved.
 This provides you with the ability to check the values before other logic has been applied after the operation and prevent further logic from being performed.
 For example, you may have additional logic in a plug-in or custom workflow action which could initiate actions on another system.
 By stopping further processing you can avoid cases where external systems are affected.
-Applying real-time workflows before this event also means that other workflow or plug-in actions in Dynamics 365 that may have saved data don’t need to be “rolled back” when the operation is canceled.
+Applying real-time workflows before this event also means that other workflow or plug-in actions that may have saved data don’t need to be “rolled back” when the operation is canceled.